 After the initial forecast creation, your livestock tracker is now ready to use as often (or as little) as you need to keep on top of your stock reconciliation.

-Post your actual sales and purchase information to Xero as they happen on the farm, or come back in later and reconcile any movements that may have been captured on Xero but missed on Figured.
+Post your actual sales and purchase information to your preferred cloud-based accounting software as they happen on the farm, or come back in later and reconcile any movements that may have been captured on your accounting software but missed on Figured.

 For video tutorials check out our YouTube Livestock Tracker playlist here.